department-of-veterans-affairs/vagov-content/pages/health-care/eligibility/priority-groups.md

 **We may assign you to priority group 4 if either of the below descriptions is true.
 You:**

 - Are receiving VA aid and attendance or housebound benefits, **or**
-- Have been determined by us to be catastrophically disabled
+- Have received a VA determination of being catastrophically disabled

 <h3>Priority group 5</h3>